-Sounds and Digital Humanities is a week-long course offered during Digital Humanities Summer Institute (DHSI).
+Sounds and Digital Humanities is a week-long course (4-8 June 2018) offered during Digital Humanities Summer Institute (DHSI).
 This course focuses on opportunities/approaches for sound in Digital Humanities scholarship and pedagogy.
+I offer a second DHSI course, Digital Storytelling, 11-15 June 2018.

 Sounds and Digital Humanities is a week-long course offered during the Digital Humanities Summer Institute, University of Victoria, Victoria, British Columbia, Canada.
 Campus maps here (download or view online).